On June 4th, 1982 all of Star Trek Culminated in what may be the greatest Science Fiction movie of all time- Star Trek 2: The Wrath of Khan!

 By the time they start gearing up for sequel Paramount was fed up and felt it was time for this franchise to make a profit in a timely manner with a good film.
 They weren’t really opposed to another movie with some cerebral elements and a kind of a deep story though.

-The idea Star Trek stories should be a bit brainy was sort of baked in to its culture still.
-The difference was this time the mission needed to feature action and adventure as well as a smart storyline.
+The idea Star Trek stories should be a bit brainy was (once) sort of baked in to its culture.
+The difference was this time the mission needed to have action and adventure as well .
 The other driving force was for the production to remain under control and on budget.

 Somehow they make that happen.
-In a stunning tale of the tape they make Wrath of Khan for a mere 11 million, this movies dirt cheap compared to its predecessor.
+They made Wrath of Khan for a mere 11 million, this movies dirt cheap compared to its predecessor.

 All goals for the concept seem to have been met in a great final product.